-The proposed project plans indicate a primary on-site leachfield in the area to the northeast of the proposed winery building.
-These distribution areas have been derived from projected wastewater generated by the proposed winery's employment and visitation numbers, and they are based on a percolation rate of 0.6 gallons her square foot per day.
+The proposed project plans indicate a primary on-site leachfield of 1,925 square feet in the vineyard area to the east of the proposed winery building, with a 3,850 square foot reserve area.
+These distribution areas have been derived from projected wastewater generated by the proposed winery's employment and visitation numbers (two full-time, two part-time and two harvest employees, plus 25 visitors per day and up to 50 visitors at a marketing event), and they are based on a percolation rate of 0.6 gallons her square foot per day.
 The proposed sanitary wastewater treatment system has been accordingly designed to be consistent with Napa County standards that recognize the relatively slower percolation rate of sandy clay loam soils and thus require appropriately-sized dispersal areas for pre-treated effluent.